 If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes No b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
 If you have answered yes, please answer the three questions below: Yes No (i) Were the replacements the same shape and type as the ones you replaced?
-Yes No X (ii) Did this work involve any changes to the window or door openings?
-Yes No (iii) Please describe the changes made to the windows doors, or approximate dates when the work was completed): Please give any guarantees which you received for this work to y estate agent.
-I 7.
+Yes No (ii) Did this work involve any changes to the window or door openings?
+Yes No (iii) Please describe the changes made to the windows doors, or approximate dates when the work was completed): Please give any guarantees which you received for this work to y estate agent. h 7.
 Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes No Partial Gas fired heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+If you have answered yes or partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas Yes No Partial Oil heating warm air).
 If you have answered yes , please answer the three questions below: i) When was your central heating system or partial central heating system installed?
-2002 i) Do you have a maintenance contract for the central heating ystem?
-Yes you have answered yes, please give details of the company vith which you have a maintenance contract: No ii) When was your maintenance agreement last renewed?
-Please provide the month and year). nergy Performance Certificate oes your property have an Energy Performance Certificate /hich is less than 10 years old?
-Yes No ssues that may have affected your property as there been any storm, flood, fire or other structural amage to your property while you have owned it?
-Yes No you have answered yes, is the damage the subject of any utstanding insurance claim?
-Yes No re you aware of the existence of asbestos in your property?
-Yes you aware of the existence of asbestos in your property? you aware of the existence of asbestos in your property?
+15 years ago